 We are pleased to attach our audit results report, summarising the status of our audit for the forthcoming meeting of the Governance and Audit and Standards Committee.
-This report summarises our preliminary audit conclusion in relation to the audit of Portsmouth City Council for 2020/21.
-We will issue our final report following the completion of all outstanding work.

-Our audit of Portsmouth City Council for the year ended 31 March 2021 is in progress at the time of writing this report.
-We will provide an update on the status of the audit at the 24 September meeting.
+Our audit of Portsmouth City Council for the year ended 31 March 2021 is substantially complete.
+We will provide an update on the status of the audit at the meeting.